infinum/accessibility-mobile-standards/docs/guidelines/platforms/ios/guideline_operable_ios.md

 Not providing a way for user to quickly skip over sections with numerous items.

-#### Additional notes

-This guideline covers point 2.4.1 Bypass Blocks - Level A of the WCAG standard.

 ---

 ### Page Titled

 Screens have a clear, descriptive, and possibly unique title that describes topic or purpose and is easily understood by all users.

+*This guideline covers point 2.4.2 Page Titled - Level A of the WCAG standard.*

 #### ✅ Success technique(s)